In order to validate a metric, it is important to know what it aims to measure - plus for what and by whom the metric is used.

 As described in this article, the SciSkill is designed to "provide an indication of a player's skill level for scouting purposes".
 Furthermore, the Potential measures "a football player's peak ability".
-Both metrics are designed to help football scouts to determine whether a player has the (potential) skill level to play for their team.
+Both metrics are designed to help football scouts to determine whether a player has the current or future skill level to play for their team.

 Comparison with common lists